 Puppies may nip at you as they learn how to communicate with their pet parents.
 This usually happens while playing, as young dogs often communicate with their mouths when they interact.
 It may also happen during training or for simply no reason you can identify.
 If your young one is nipping regularly it's important to stop it before it develops into a more problematic dog behaviour down the line.

 Dogs bite out of anxiety, fear or aggression.
 Can you identify which is motivating your pet to do so?
 If you're having trouble teaching your dog not to bite, consider working with a professional trainer, or better yet, a veterinary behaviourist.
 Your veterinarian should be able to recommend one for you.

 Dogs who can't stop walking in circles may have a health issue.
 Yes, sometimes it's fun to chase your tail, but if your pup can't shake the compulsion, there's a problem beneath the surface.
 Ear infections may cause circling, but compulsive tail chasing may occur with bull terriers

 Of course there may be other reasons your buddy is circling.
 Older dogs may suffer from idiopathic vestibular syndrome, and, not to alarm you, but all dogs are at risk for poisoning or a brain tumour.
-Only your vet can determine the cause of your dog's circling, so get him in for a check-up.
+Only your vet can determine the cause of your dog's circling, so get them in for a check-up.

-Dogs dig in the ground for many reasons: to escape, to track animals, to make a cool spot to lie, or to hide something important to them.
+Dogs dig in the ground for many reasons: to escape, to track animals, to make a cool spot to lie or to hide something important to them.
 However, some dogs "dig" inside as well.
 Have you ever noticed your dog scratching at the blankets or couch in order to find the perfect place to lie down?
 This dog behaviour happens most often at night and during nap times, and it is completely normal.